hazalkoom/smartCart/docs/security.md

 - MongoDB connection credentials are not logged.
 - Startup fails fast if JWT_SECRET, JWT_EXPIRE, or MONGODB_URI is missing.
+- Order creation and cancellation use MongoDB transactions to keep stock and order state consistent under failure.
+- Graceful shutdown closes HTTP server, disconnects MongoDB, and quits Redis.
-- The backend still contains a few direct console.error or console.log calls in payment and webhook error paths, so console output is not fully centralized.
+- The backend still contains a few direct console.error or console.log calls in payment, worker, and webhook paths, so console output is not fully centralized.
 - The frontend error interceptor only logs network and 5xx errors in development mode.

 ## Frontend security behavior